lescuer97/workout_wpa/README.md

 sent via JSON instead of protobuf and are going to be directtly typed to Deno instead of being generated.

-On the server there is and alternative way to do this with protobug with actix called [actix-protobuf](https://github.com/actix/actix-extras/tree/master/actix-protobuf)
+- On the server there is and alternative way to do this with protobug with actix called [actix-protobuf](https://github.com/actix/actix-extras/tree/master/actix-protobuf)

+- I added a Cargo.toml file to the root of directory for the workspace at first because the precommit-hooks where not working correctly